zkreations/hamlet-builder/README.md

 This package makes it easy to build a Blogger Template.
 It is used to build the Blogger template [Hamlet](https://github.com/zkreations/hamlet/), and all Blogger themes derived from it.

+## Features

+- Use Handlebars to compile HBS and XML files
+- Use Rollup to bundle JS files
+- Use PostCSS to process CSS files
+- Minify CSS and JS files using CleanCSS and Terser (Can be disabled)
+- You can use the Blogger language with some additional facilities
+- You can use configuration files to customize the build process (Optional)
+- Fast and easy to use

 ## Install

 ```bash